NAIOP Massachusetts Updates on COVID-19 + CRE

 - All residents are REQUIRED to wear face masks or cloth face coverings in all public places, indoors, even where they are able to maintain 6 feet of distance from others.

-Gathering and Business Capacity Limits - As of May 4, 2021
+Gathering and Business Capacity Limits - As of May 4, 2021 (please note all gathering and other restrictions will be lifted on May 29, 2021)

 The following is statewide guidance released by the Baker-Polito Administration.
 To review the City of Boston's slightly altered timeline for reopening, please visit www.boston.gov/reopening.